Who (mis)translates the (mis)translators?

 taṇhā is usually translated as desire or craving but this is wrong and misleading. taṇhā is more literally translated as 'fused to' or 'welded to' [all bold emphases are mine].
 It immediately follows the mental moment that you zoom in with the attentional aperture on something.
 It could be that a flower or an item on the shelf at the supermarket captures your attention, or you turn your head to catch more detail as you pass by an accident on the road.
 Many hundreds of thousands of such events take place in the course of a single day.
 With most of them attention then relaxes and makes space for the next thing.
 But with some small proportion you find the mind doesn't quite 'unclench' from the object or some aspect of the object.
 This tension aspect is why it is sometimes translated as ‘grasping’ which is closer.
 Imagine something you aren’t finished with being pulled out of your hand and you tensing your fingers to resist.

-I realized that though taṇhā might not be identical to what I'd been calling "clenching", the kinds of stuff described by the two terms at least had to be intimately connected.5 So taṇhā was part of what I was experiencing in that very moment!?
+I realized that while taṇhā might not be identical to what I'd been calling "clenching", the kinds of stuff described by the two terms at least had to be intimately connected.

 A moment later, there was only joy.

-Next up is upādāna.
-Stevens says that upādāna immediately follows taṇhā (is it a continuation of the same mechanism?) and that it involves processing potential aspects of a vibe/object and filtering out the ones that feel the least stable or pleasant:
+Continuing on, we have upādāna.
+Stevens says that upādāna immediately follows taṇhā4 and that it involves processing potential aspects of a vibe/object and filtering out the ones that feel the least stable or pleasant:

 Upadana is literally translated as ‘fuel’ but also is used in gardening metaphors to mean seeds as well as having connotations around ‘pulling towards oneself.’
 I already alluded to why this is an important concept with the idea of maladaptive strategies that generate their own fuel.
 Upadana is a mental event that immediately follows Tanha.
 It can be thought of as the opposite of Equanimity.
 We instinctively pull or push away aspects of mental objects/representations that we do or don’t like.
 We try to ascertain the aspects of objects that are stable, controllable, satisfying so that we can own, or associate with those aspects.
 We ignore or try to push away aspects of the objects that make us feel hopeless, helpless, worthless, empty.